davidgb8246/RapidRollout/README.md

 - Improve the logging system.
 - Add pagination and search functionality to the project and user listings.

+## User Guide
+Click [here](https://github.com/davidgb8246/RapidRollout/wiki) to access the user guide for the application.

 ## Installation Guide

 ### Step 1: